FBence123/rlnoise_thesis/README.md

-# Code for my thesis, submitted at the ENS DEC, titled: Understanding individual differences in reward-guided learning as an efficient adaptation to task uncertainty and early life adversity: a pre-registered study in a large online sample
+## Code for my thesis, submitted at the ENS DEC, titled: Understanding individual differences in reward-guided learning as an efficient adaptation to task uncertainty and early life adversity: a pre-registered study in a large online sample

+This repository contains Matlab and R scripts, required to reproduce all results presented in the thesis.
+The scripts should be run in a predefined order, described below, along with a brief description of what each file does.

 ## Matlab scripts for preprocessing
 collect_fits.m should be run first.
 It collects and saves the fitting results for all subjects.